shaikhubaidahmed/ykan/README.md

 # ykan

-**YKAN** is a game engine writen in c for game and graphichs development it makes it easy to write *Vulkan* apps easyer without needing to strugle with vulkan's long setup process.
+**YKAN** is a game engine writTen in c for game and graphics development it makes it easy to write *Vulkan* apps easier without needing to struggle with vulkan's long setup process.

 ##what ykan has